 First, the tomato plant can only support so much fruit at a time.
 Whether the limiting reactant is water or nutrients, the plant will only be able to provide enough resources to produce a limited amount of healthy, mature fruit.

-When a tomato plant starts dropping off some of the fruit, it does so in order to save the rest.
+When a tomato plant starts dropping some of its fruit, it does so to save the rest.
 Think about it: wouldn’t you rather get 20 nice, healthy, delicious tomatoes than 30 or 40 diseased, disgusting, flavorless ones?